-87 Applications to the oversight mechanism
+75 Applications to the oversight mechanism

-- (1) Requesters may apply to the oversight mechanism for a review of any decision of an information holder. - (2) A third party may apply to the oversight mechanism for a review of a decision of an information holder to grant a requester access to the third party's information.
+- (1) A Requester may apply to the oversight mechanism for a review of any decision of an information holder. - (2) A third party may apply to the oversight mechanism for a review of a decision of an information holder to grant a requester access to the third party's information.

-88 Form of application
+76 Form of application

-- (1) An application to the oversight mechanism under section 87 may be made orally or in writing. - (2) If an application is made orally, the oversight mechanism must reduce the oral application to writing and provide a copy thereof to the applicant.
+- (1) An application to the oversight mechanism under section 75 may be made orally or in writing. - (2) Where an application is made orally, the oversight mechanism must reduce the oral application to writing and provide a copy thereof to the applicant.

-89 Must exhaust internal review process
+77 Must exhaust internal review process

-A requester or third party may only apply to the oversight mechanism for the review of a decision of an information holder under section 87 if the requester or third party has exhausted the internal review procedure in Part V of this Act.
+A requester or third party may only apply to the oversight mechanism for the review of a decision of an information holder under section 75 if the requester or third party has exhausted the internal review procedure in Part IV of this Act.

-90 Direct access
+78 Direct access

-- (1) Notwithstanding section 89, any person may make an application to the oversight mechanism without exhausting the internal review procedure in Part V of the Act in the following instances: - (a) where the information requested is the personal information of the applicant and the initial request to the information holder has been refused; - (b) where the information requested was previously in the public domain; or - (c) where the head of the information holder is the information officer of that body. - (2) A requester who requests access to information reasonably believed to be necessary to safeguard life or liberty of a person and is - - (a) refused access to the record within 48 hours of its request; or may apply directly to the oversight mechanism for review of the decision refusing access.
+- (1) Notwithstanding section 77, any person may make an application to the oversight mechanism without exhausting the internal review procedure in Part IV of this Act where - - (a) the information requested is the personal information of the applicant and the initial request to the information holder has been refused;

+- (b) the information requested was previously in the public domain; or - (c) the head of the information holder is the information officer of that body. - (2) A requester who requests access to information reasonably believed to be necessary to safeguard life or liberty of a person and is - - (a) refused access to the record within 48 hours of its request; or - (b) receives no notice of the decision of the information officer within 48 hours of the request being lodged - may apply directly to the oversight mechanism for review of the decision refusing access.